-Mandatory Referral Referral Description ADJACENT RURAL MUNICIPALITY Within 3.2 km of the jurisdictional boundary: Discretionary Development Permit Applications Subdivision Applications Redistricting Applications ALBERTA TRANSPORTATION Within 300 m from the highway right of way boundary or 800 m of a highway centre line: Development Permit Applications Within 1.6 km of a highway centre line: Subdivision Applications Redistricting Applications ADJACENT URBAN MUNICIPALITIES In accordance with any adopted IDP: Discretionary Development Permit Applications Subdivision Applications Redistricting Applications ADJACENT LANDOWNERS All adjacent landowners: Discretionary Development Permit Applications Development Permit Applications with Variances Subdivision Applications Redistricting Applications OTHER MANDATORY REFERRALS The County shall also refer all subdivision applications in accordance with the Subdivision Development and Regulation and the MGA.
+Mandatory Referral Referral Description ADJACENT RURAL MUNICIPALITY Within 3.2 km of the jurisdictional boundary and in accordance with any adopted IDP: Discretionary Development Permit Applications Subdivision Applications Redistricting Applications ALBERTA TRANSPORTATION Within 300 m from the highway right of way boundary or 800 m of a highway centre line: Development Permit Applications Within 1.6 km of a highway centre line: Subdivision Applications Redistricting Applications ADJACENT URBAN MUNICIPALITIES In accordance with any adopted IDP: Discretionary Development Permit Applications Subdivision Applications Redistricting Applications ADJACENT LANDOWNERS All adjacent landowners: Discretionary Development Permit Applications, excluding accessory uses to an already approved Discretionary Use Development Permit Applications with Variances Subdivision Applications Redistricting Applications OTHER MANDATORY REFERRALS The County shall also refer all subdivision applications in accordance with the Matters Related to Subdivision and Development and the MGA.

 - 8.5.2.
-Given the nature and location of the application, the County may, at their discretion, also refer development permit applications, subdivision applications, and redistricting applications to the following agencies: - a.
-The department responsible for regulating the oil and gas industry in Alberta; - b.
+Given the nature and location of the application, the Development Authority or Subdivision Authority may, at their discretion, also refer development permit applications, subdivision applications, and redistricting applications to the following agencies: - a.
+The department responsible for regulating the oil and gas industry in Alberta;

+- b.
 The department responsible for regulating the environment and parks in Alberta; - c.
 The department(s) responsible for regulating critical wildlife, vegetation, and physical environments; - d.
 The department responsible for regulating the health and protection of citizens in Alberta; and - e.
-Any other agency the Development Authority deems appropriate.
+Any other agency the Development Authority deems appropriate. - 8.5.3.

-8.5.3.
 Comments received during the referral process may inform the Development Authority's decision.